anitanderu/Hello-world/README.md

 # Hello-world
-My first repository in GitHub
+My first repository on GitHub
 I am killing it!
 Also I love 🥓 🥪